 Dao Le Na

 Nguyen Thi Minh

 /// LECTURERS ///

-In 2018, based on the initial research by curator Qinyi Lim, Sàn Art developed Uncommon Pursuits – A temporary school for emergent curators in Southeast Asia to address the ambiguity on the curator’s figure in Vietnam.
+In 2018, based on the initial research of curator Qinyi Lim, Sàn Art developed Uncommon Pursuits – A temporary school for emergent curators in Southeast Asia to address the ambiguity of the curator figure in Vietnam.
 Six participants from Vietnam along with four from Southeast Asia immersed in a conversation with curators and educators from Latin America, Europe and Southeast Asia.
-The course recognizes the unpredictable future as a ground for knowledge production and facilitates discussions on Who Curators Are, What They Do, and Where Curation Takes Place.
+The course recognizes that the unpredictable future is fertile ground for knowledge production and facilitates discussions on: Who Curators Are, What They Do, and Where Curation Takes Place.
 Based on the frameworks offered, the participants reassess, revise and present their final curatorial proposals.
-Early 2019, Sàn Art has assisted the materialization of two initial proposals in Ho Chi Minh City and Hanoi, and will look forward to assisting the remaining eight across Southeast Asia.
+Early 2019, Sàn Art assisted the materialization of two initial proposals in Ho Chi Minh City and Hanoi, and looks forward to assisting the remaining eight across Southeast Asia.

 With support from Arts Network Asia & Quỹ nhà Đậu